Childhood Lymphoma Expertise

 Teens and young adults are too old to be treated like children, but adult care might not be quite right for them either.
 Our Teen and Young Adult Oncology Program brings together the expertise of pediatric and adult cancer specialists to determine what’s best for each person, along with personalized psychological support.
 We customize treatment and services to your child’s unique needs, including guidance to help them cope with the impact of treatment on their high school or college activities and their social life.

 Once treatment is complete, you can count on us for continuing support.
 We offer long-term follow-up services for preventive health care, including screenings and ongoing surveillance.
 Our pediatric oncologists and nurses work with social workers and child psychologists who can offer support and assistance with school-related or personal issues.
 In addition, we can help your child transition to adult cancer care services when they’re ready.
 We refer you to subspecialists within the Duke system if your child needs additional services.
 You’ll have resources and support to ensure your child’s long-term well-being.

 When your child is fighting cancer, it’s difficult for the entire family, so we try to make it a little easier on you.
 Whether it's explaining a procedure, offering encouragement, or arranging fun activities during therapy or during a hospital stay, your child gets care in a welcoming, kid-friendly environment.
-And, you and your family can get emotional support and education to help you cope as your child goes through treatment and recovery.
+Plus, you and your family can get emotional support and education to help you cope as your child goes through treatment and recovery.